covidd13/Store-Sales-Analysis-using-Excel/README.md

 # Store-Sales-Analysis-using-Excel

 ## Objective :
-Store wants to create annual sales report for year 2022, so that they can understand thier potential customer segment.
+Store wants to create annual sales report for year 2022, so that they can understand thier potential customer segment and techniques to enhance sales in 2023.

 ## Sample questions :
 1. Highest selling category